 A story can fall on stony ground if it is unreliable.
 Truth is an essential component of engagement.
 If a person cannot fathom that a story is true they may fail to feel anything.
 Even the most elaborate tales should be founded on truth.
 Authenticity also applies to works of fiction.
 Harry Potter, for example, one of the greatest works of literature of our time: why was it so successful?
 Because it made ‘make-belief’ seem so real.
 The bonds between the characters were so strong and captivating that they brought to life a world of pure imagination.
 Which brings us onto Roald Dahl’s classic, Charlie and the Chocolate Factory.
 Who didn’t want Charlie to get the golden ticket?
 That is not a coincidence, the backstory provided the basis for your feelings.

 Now let’s move from the storybooks back to the real world, and the theme is recurring.
 I once sat in on a sales conference at university, given by a man called Paul Owen.
-And I’ve sat in on many lectures in my lifetime but what he said, I remember to this day.
-Because it was honest, it was introspective, it was wretched and it was true.

 Why are Inspirational & Motivational Speakers so Sought-After?

-Because not everyone has the time nor the experience to put together such a wealth of inspirational material capable of appealing to the emotions of an audience.
+Motivational speakers are in-demand because not everyone has the time nor the experience to put together such a wealth of inspirational material capable of appealing to the emotions of an audience.
 Not everyone has the confidence and desire to express their knowledge and opinions to a wider audience, and not everyone possesses the authority and enthusiasm to excel as a motivational speaker.
 It can be taught, however, and if you want to know more about how to write a motivational speech do so by reading our blog.

 It is not uncommon for motivational speakers to essentially help to rewire someone’s mindset.
 In establishing a momentum that can be beneficial to individuals as well as collectives, they can help bridge the gap between 70% and 100%.
 If you are looking for a certified professional motivational speaker with years of experience, you can book one to star at your event today.